CaptOrb/captorb.github.io/_posts/2025-07-14-task-app-aws-cicd.md

 ```
 {% endraw %}

 Using GitHub Actions, I created a CI/CD pipeline that is triggered when I push to my aws_deploy branch.
-First, I build the frontend and run the tests using Maven.
-The tests use JUnit and Mockito.

 Notice below I divided this pipeline into several sections namely "Checkout code, Set up JDK, etc. This makes it easier to visualise what parts of the pipeline have succeeded or failed allowing for easier debugging.

 #### Building and Testing the Backend

+This is quite straightforward.
+I use a ARM based runner as the EC2 instances I use are ARM based, checkout the code, set up the JSK and build the backend with Maven and finally run the backend tests using Maven.
 {% raw %}
 ```yaml
   build-backend: